 4. SLS3 FX Tri Shorts

-If you weren’t taken with our best ladies’ choice, maybe this one will do the trick.
-It’s a close runner-up, and offers enough quality to be a decent contender.
+If you weren’t taken with our best ladies’ choice, maybe the SLS3 FX shorts will do the trick.
+They’re a close runner-up, and offer enough quality to be a decent contender.

 A 1.25-inch waistband is wide enough to be comfortable on the skin.
 The leg grippers are made the same way, just single-layered and designed for comfort.

 Unlike most others, the chamois on this pair is fairly thin.
-That gives a definite advantage when running or swimming, but may be a problem on cycles, although it’s said to retain a decent comfort level in the saddle.
+That gives a definite advantage when running or swimming, but may be a problem on cycles.
+That being said, they retain a decent comfort level in the saddle, especially for shorter days.

 Ladies who want something a little thinner and less bulky, this would work for you.
 You won’t be getting pockets, but these shorts will do their job nicely whether on land or in the water.